bedops/bedops/docs/content/revision-history.rst

   * New utility to efficiently filter a Starch archive, including or excluding records by specified chromosome names, without doing expensive extraction and recompression.
 This follows up on `internal discussion <https://stamlab.slack.com/archives/bedops/p1487878245000103>`_ on the Altius Slack channel.

+* :ref:`starch-diff <starch-diff>`

+  * Fixed testing logic in :code:`starch-diff` for certain archives.

+* :ref:`starchcat <starchcat>`

+  * Fixed possible condition where too many variables on the stack can cause a stack overload on some platforms, leading to a fatal segmentation fault.
+Improved logic for updating v2.1 to v2.2 Starch archives.

 =================
 Previous versions
 =================